What to Expect

-Surface Warfare Officers are involved in virtually every aspect of Navy missions.
+Surface Warfare Officers (SWOs) are involved in virtually every aspect of Navy missions.
 As a SWO, you may be in charge of any number of shipboard operations and activities while at sea, working with or within any of these specialized forces:

-Aircraft Carrier Forces: Provide and coordinate air, submarine and surface ship defense for aircraft carriers
+Aircraft Carrier Forces: Provide and coordinate air, submarine and surface ship defense for aircraft carriers.

-Cruiser-Destroyer Forces: Provide ship attack and defensive measures with a wide array of missile and fire power capabilities, providing anti-air, -submarine and -surface warfare support
+Cruiser-Destroyer Forces: Provide ship attack and defensive measures with a wide array of missile and fire power capabilities, providing anti-air, -submarine and -surface warfare support.

-Amphibious Forces: Embark and transport vehicles, equipment and personnel for amphibious assault operations
+Amphibious Forces: Embark and transport vehicles, equipment and personnel for amphibious assault operations.

-Combat-Logistics Forces: Provide combatant ships with fuel, ammunition, food and supplies, and provide repair, maintenance and rescue capabilities through Fleet Support Ships
+Combat-Logistics Forces: Provide combatant ships with fuel, ammunition, food and supplies, and provide repair, maintenance and rescue capabilities through Fleet Support Ships.

-Mine Warfare Forces: Detect, identify and neutralize threats from hostile use of maritime mines
+Mine Warfare Forces: Detect, identify and neutralize threats from hostile use of maritime mines.

-You may also be interested in becoming a Surface Warfare Officer within the prestigious Navy Nuclear community, where you will have the opportunity to work on some of the world’s most powerful nuclear-powered submarines and aircraft carriers.
+You may also be interested in becoming a Surface Warfare Officer within the prestigious Navy Nuclear community where you will have the opportunity to work on some of the world’s most powerful nuclear-powered submarines and aircraft carriers.

-Unless they have already been commissioned through the Naval Academy or ROTC, those pursuing a Surface Warfare Officer position are required to attend Officer Candidate School (OCS) in Newport, R.I.
+Unless they have already been commissioned through the Naval Academy or ROTC, those pursuing a Surface Warfare Officer position are required to attend Officer Candidate School.
 Newly commissioned SWOs can expect an advanced training process that includes comprehensive training at sea and ashore.

 Newly commissioned Surface Warfare Officers will be assigned to a surface ship, leading a team of Sailors responsible for a component of the ship – anything from electronics to weapons to engineering systems.
 In this setting, Officers are working toward full Surface Warfare qualification.

-After completing these initial sea tours, Surface Warfare Officers may be selected to serve on high-level staffs, commands or strategic projects, or they may be selected to work in recruitment.
+After completing these initial sea tours, Surface Warfare Officers may be selected to serve on high-level staffs, commands or strategic projects or they may be selected to work in recruitment.
 The ultimate goal for many: to one day command their own ship.

 Most of what you do in the Navy Reserve is considered training.
 The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) – or the equivalent of that.

-Surface Warfare Officers in the Navy Reserve serve in an Officer role.
-Your prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.
+For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.